Sunhaloo/dotfiles-xorg/i3/README.md

 - [Thorium](https://github.com/Alex313031/thorium) $\rightarrow$ Web Browser
 - [Thunar](https://wiki.archlinux.org/title/Thunar) $\rightarrow$ File Manager

->[!note]
+>[!NOTE]
->You will need to have these folders / directories setup:
+>Ensure these folders / directories are set up.
 >
 >- `~/Screenshots/`
 >- `~/Wallpapers/`
 >
->This will the places where screenshots will be placed and wallpapers will be *sourced*.
+>These will be the location where screenshots are saved
+>>Check i3 configuration `config` file if you want to change it